coverclock/com-diag-hackamore/README.md

 Aircell Business Aviation Services LLC.
 Hackamore is a work in progress.
 This software is an original work of its author.

+> N.B.
+The AMI implementation has changed in Asterisk since I wrote this code
+> for the version of Asterisk both my client and I were running back in 2014.
+> I wouldn't expect this code to work with current Asterisk versions.
+Moreover,
+> I no longer have access to an Asterisk system, having decommissioned my own
+> company's PBX some time ago in favor of offloading that function to other
+> service providers.
+To further complicate matters, this code is written in
+> Python 2.7, which was the version being used by my client as the time.

 If you want to run any of the main programs that execute against a live Asterisk server, those programs need to know your server(s) hostname or IP address, AMI port (if not 5038), and the username and secret that you administered in